theunrepentantgeek/crddoc/README.md

 crddoc document crds --output crd.md .
 ```

-Dcoumentation will be generated into `crd.md`.
+Documentation will be generated into `crd.md`.

 ## Features